John Carenza

-John Carenza (born January 3, 1950 in St. Louis, Missouri) is an American former soccer player who was a member of the U.S. Olympic soccer team.
+John Carenza (January 3, 1950 – March 17, 2023) was an American soccer player who was a member of the U.S. Olympic soccer team.
 He also spent five seasons in the North American Soccer League.

 College

 Carenza graduated from St. Mary's High School in St. Louis, Missouri in 1968.
 He is a member of the school's Hall of Fame.
 After high school, he attended Southern Illinois University Edwardsville (SIUE) where he played as a forward on the SIUE Cougars men's soccer team from 1968 to 1971.
 SIUE had established its soccer program in 1967, but Carenza carried the team to national prominence.
 He still holds the career record for goals with 71 and is second on the career assists list with 29.
 Carenza earned second team All-American recognition in 1971.
 He was also a two time runner-up for the Hermann Trophy.
 Carenza is a member of Who's Who Among Colleges & Universities and was a charter member of the Sigma Pi fraternity chapter at SIUE.